wheelo/relative.path/README.md

 ```
 - **Multiple Paths Mode**

 There are two choices you can opt in to denote the `Multiple Paths` Mode.
-Firstly, you can either denote one random key in **path.json** and use the identical getter in corresponding js file.
+Firstly, you can denote one random key in **path.json** and use the identical getter in corresponding js file.
 Secondly, you can also add another param `paths` to switch to the `array` Mode in the outermost level of the **path.json**.
 In the latter one case, you just append the wanted paths to the array of the key `paths`.
 ```sh
 const libRandom = require(relative.randomPath + 'xxx');
 const libArray = require(relative.paths[1] + 'xxx');